vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 Todo:

+1.Implement RTCP(If we feel its needed)
-1. Make song legnth send in json and update to RTPCLIENT for progress bar caclualtion (Hardcoded rn), make it auto close the player when this works
+2. Make song legnth send in json and update to RTPCLIENT for progress bar caclualtion (Hardcoded rn), make it auto close the player when this works
-2. Make sure proccess of LibraryView doenst close when RTP Client Does
+3. Make sure proccess of LibraryView doenst close when RTP Client Does
-3. Impliment mp3 conversion proccess in the case of an mp3 file uploaded
+4. Impliment mp3 conversion proccess in the case of an mp3 file uploaded
-4. Decide whether to use relative or hard paths in json.
+5. Decide whether to use relative or hard paths in json.
 (Its hard rn)
-5. Properly Impliment Pause feature(It stops it but does not let it resume)
+6. Properly Impliment Pause feature(It stops it but does not let it resume)
-6. Make it so that once a song is done or closed, a new RTP stream cna be init
+7. Make it so that once a song is done or closed, a new RTP stream cna be init
-7. Add Album Covers to Audio Player
+8. Add Album Covers to Audio Player
-8. Add Song Title to Audio Player
+9. Add Song Title to Audio Player